Formatting and binding of theses

 Print & Design Solutions provides a thesis printing and binding service using a channel binding system.
 There are three binding packages available for theses, which include comb, wiro and hard binding and include a CD copy.
 All packages meet university regulations for thesis first submissions and resubmissions.

 Hard binding has your details (e.g. name of student, title of thesis and date of submission) gold foiled onto the spine of the document.
 There is an option to personalise the front cover of the thesis in the same method.
-Hard binding must be used where a printed final copy of the thesis is required for deposit in the Library (comb or wiro binding is not acceptable).
-Theses will not be accepted if submitted in a ring binder.
-Full details of the three options, including prices:
+Full details of the three options, including prices are available here:

 It is recommended that 100gsm A4 paper is used (although 80gsm is acceptable).
 The maximum thickness of a bound volume is 35mm with covers (or 32mm without covers).
 Therefore, if the unbound copy of a student’s thesis is more than 32mm thick, the thesis will have to be bound into two volumes.
 Where two or more volumes are required, normal practice is for the bibliography and/or appendices to form the second volume.
 In such cases, the thesis will require two title pages, which specify ‘Volume 1’ and ‘Volume 2’ respectively; however only one contents page is required in Volume 1.